piotreks-uw-edu/Tutorials/Docker/docker.md

 ### install an image container, ‘-it’ means to run the container in interactive mode, with a terminal attached
 ### so that we’ll be able to type commands inside the container
-sudo docker run -it davisengeler/docker-scala
+sudo docker run -it --rm davisengeler/docker-scala

+### run docker container with own name
+sudo docker run -it --name your_custom_name image_name

+### If you have a Docker container that exists but is not currently running
+docker start training

 ### enter the shell of a running Docker container
 sudo docker exec -it quizzical_diffie bash